reflection/theory/practice/integration

 Delighted to be appointed Director of the Bachelor of Arts and Science degree at McGill University, beginning January 2025.
 I look forward to working with these very impressive students!

+A ‘river of experience’: How many ways of knowing feed a course on the climate crisis and actions September 2024 in The Conversation.
 Happy to have this article out in the world!
 Thank you to colleague and lead author Natalya Gomez for making it happen.

 How has your name been mispronounced?